-Do Reality TV Shows Need A HR Review To Help Support Mental Health?
+Do Reality TV Shows Need A HR Review To Support Mental Health?
 Jeremy Kyle has been cancelled.
 Following the tragic news of a suicide of one of the contestants following their appearance on the show, the longstanding ITV production has been removed from TV.
-And now, the government is demanding broadcasters take more consideration of the contestants on their shows.
+And now, the government is demanding broadcasters and reality TV take more consideration of the contestants on their shows.

 The Prime Minister’s official spokesman said the death of a man who had appeared on the daytime show was “a deeply concerning case”.
 Steve Dymond went on the show in a bid to convince his fiancee that he had not been unfaithful.
 He took a lie detector test but failed.
 He continued to protest his innocence and was found dead a week later.